-Anxiety disorders are usually treated with some sort of narcotic prescription, such as the commonly-prescribed Xanax.
+When patients undergo drug and alcohol addiction treatment at Coastal Detox, we understand that the emergence of an anxiety disorder is quite prominent.
+Anxiety is also a common withdrawal symptom of drug abuse.
+Anxiety disorders are usually treated with some sort of commonly prescribed narcotic medication like Xanax.
 These narcotics fall into a class of drugs called benzodiazepines, or benzos, for short.

 In the past, our scientific community had limited knowledge in terms of addiction as a disease.
 Alcoholics and drug addicts would check into rehab, be put on some form of a benzodiazepine to help them taper off, and then be released from rehab 28 days later, only to relapse.

 Scientists have realized that part of the reason for relapse in this instance is that benzos act on the pleasure center of the brain, causing cravings in people with substance use disorder later on.
 It’s suggested that complete abstinence from mood or mind-altering substances must be practiced in order to recover from a hopeless state of mind and body.
 This means that taking Xanax to overcome withdrawal symptoms could pose a serious threat to the overall well-being of an alcoholic or drug addict.

 What Causes Anxiety Disorders?

 Anxiety is a mental disorder that causes fear, panic or worry at such a level that it interferes with someone’s mental state every day.
 It’s known to affect their lives so greatly that they are not able to perform even the smallest tasks because of it.
 Although no one is completely certain about what causes this type of disorder, it can usually be traced back to underlying health issues and even past events that an individual has gone through.

 Some of the causes of anxiety disorders can include:

 - Stress: If an individual is under large amounts of stress, an anxiety disorder can form because of the constant fear of future events.